Bernie Sanders on NATO

-Although the Kosovar Albanian delegation signed a peace treaty, the Serbian delegation did not, and after more attempts to make peace with Serbia, NATO launched an air campaign known as Operation Allied Force.
+Although the Kosovar-Albanian delegation signed a peace treaty, the Serbian delegation did not.
+After more attempts to make peace with Serbia, NATO launched an air campaign known as Operation Allied Force.
 After 77 days, NATO withdrew their forces and proceeded in a series humanitarian efforts to relieve the suffering of the many thousands of refugees forced to flee Kosovo by the Serbian ethnic cleansing campaign.

 What was Bernie’s opinion on the Kosovo crisis?

 During a town hall event Bernie hosted regarding NATO’s air war in Serbia in May 1999, he started off by saying, “If anyone thinks there is a simple solution to this problem, then you know very little about this problem.”

 Generally, Bernie did not want to engage in another ground war like the failed effort in Vietnam, and believed airstrikes would minimize U.S. military casualties and would be the likeliest way to stop a war criminal — Milosevic — who could not be dealt with diplomatically.
 In other words, he saw supporting the NATO airstrikes on Serbia as justified on humanitarian grounds: